Drafting and Enforcing Indemnification Clauses: Real-World Lessons Every Lawyer Should Know (2026 Edition)

 • Direct vs. third-party claims; defend vs. indemnify; practical notice

-• Alternatives and complements to indemnity (choose the right tool)
+• Alternatives and complements to indemnity (choose the right tool or tools)

 • Public-policy guardrails & R&W insurance